 Studies in development include:

-“What Lies Underneath: How Marketing Capabilities and Their Microfoundations Shape Innovation Success” with Nicole Coviello and Anne Dormuth.
+“What Lies Underneath: How Marketing Capabilities and Their Microfoundations Shape Innovation Success” with Nicole Coviello, Anne Domurath and Maria Rouziou.

 In 2017, Dr. Wilner was named the Laurier Brand Chair.
 She is the recipient of the Innovation Award at the Lazaridis School of Business and Economics (2016) and an Insight Development Grant from Social Sciences and Humanities Research Council of Canada (2016-2018).